 Don't switch just to switch.
 Switch—or diversify—with purpose.

-What's the best overall alternative to FundingPips?
+What is the best overall alternative to FundingPips in 2026?

 Which FundingPips alternative has the highest profit split?